 Key consideration 4: A CCP should maintain sufficient liquid resources in all relevant currencies to settle securities-related payments, make required variation margin payments, and meet other payment obligations on time with a high degree of confidence under a wide range of potential stress scenarios that should include, but not be limited to, the default of the participant and its affiliates that would generate the largest aggregate payment obligation to the CCP in extreme but plausible market conditions.
-In addition, a CCP that is involved in activities with a more-complex risk profile or that is systemically important in multiple jurisdictions should consider maintaining additional liquidity resources sufficient to cover a wider range of potential stress scenarios that should include, but not be limited to, the default of the two participants and their affiliates that would generate the largest aggregate payment obligation to the CCP in extreme but plausible market conditions.
+In addition, a CCP that is involved in activities with a more-complex risk profile or that is systemically important in multiple jurisdictions should consider maintaining additional liquidity resources sufficient to cover a wider range of potential stress scenarios that should include, but not be limited to, the default of the two participants and their affiliates that would generate the largest aggregate payment obligation to the CCP in extreme but plausible more sufficient to cover a wider range of potential stress scenarios that should include, but not be limited to, the default of the two participants and their affiliates that would generate the largest aggregate payment obligation to the CCP in extreme but plausible market conditions.

 One of the key objectives of CDCC's central counterparty services is to ensure that it maintains sufficient liquid resources to cover the default of one Clearing Member and its affiliates that would potentially cause the largest aggregate liquidity exposure to CDCC in extreme but plausible market conditions.
 More precisely, CDCC shall maintain sufficient liquid resources to effect same-day settlement of payment obligations.
-Under normal conditions, sufficient qualifying liquid resources should cover liquidity exposure at least 97 per cent of the time over a period of one year.
+Under normal conditions, sufficient qualifying liquid resources should cover liquidity exposure with a high level of confidence over a period of one year.
 Under stressed conditions, total liquid resources should cover liquidity exposure in all times.
 CDCC's primary source of potential liquidity exposure arises from the payment obligations of a defaulting Clearing Member.
 Most of the exposure originates principally from fixed income securities settlements.
 To a lesser extent, equity option exercise settlements could also expose CDCC to liquidity risk.
 There are other marginal sources of liquidity risk, namely cash payments arising from: futures mark-to-market, repo rate mark-to-market, the exercise of cash settled options and the payment of the option premium.
 CDCC predominantly conducts its money settlement in Canadian dollars.
-Payments in U.S. dollar are restricted to cases of corporate actions which impact the deliverable of an option contract and for the trading, settlement and variation margin requirements related to the FTSE Emerging Markets Index Futures Contract (symbol: EMF).
+Payments in U.S. dollar are restricted to cases of corporate actions that impact the deliverable of an option contract and for the trading, settlement and variation margin requirements related to the FTSE Emerging Markets Index Futures Contract (symbol: EMF).